More Sutter's Fort Information

 The next morning all wake at 7:00am to the Fort bell.
 Breakfast includes Fort made cinnamon rolls and fruit followed by time to pack up and clean up.
 The program ends at about 8:30am.
 It is then time to say good-bye to the past and return to the 21st century.

 NEW THIS YEAR: Students in grades 9th and above who have previously participated in the event will have the option of participating as apprentices.
 They will choose and attend training for the station of their choice.
 Cost for apprentices is $80

 South Sutter, Visions, and Inspire Charter School funds accepted, as well as personal pay.
 The ELP Dates for 2018 are January 9th, February 20th, and February 27th.
 No refunds after December 1st, 2017.

 Fee includes three meals, all crafts, activities, music, and park fees.
 Parking costs not included.

 Clothes Enough Costumes (Rentals)

 (916) 949-6283 email@example.com

 Seamstress.
 She makes anything from period dresses and men's and boy's

 Pioneer From Head to Toe

 The sections to the right are designed to help you piece together your pioneer clothes to closely depict 1846 attire at Sutter's Fort.
-I have decided to add the information with pictures starting with the head and ending with the feet.
-Click on the images to visit the clothing examples.
+Click on the images to start the slideshow..